mjordan/iipqa/README.md

 -v/--validate_mods
      If present, iipqa will validate all MODS XML files in all input packages.

+-k/--skip_structure
+     If present, iipqa will skip validating the presence of structure.xml files in compound packages.

 -p/--post_iipqa <argument>
      Path to script to run after iipqa performs its tests.